guerrantif/guerrantif.github.io/content/contact.md

 toc = false
 +++

-I’m happy to hear from anyone interested in research collaborations, questions about my work, or discussions on related topics.
-To help me respond effectively, it’s useful if messages are brief and focused on topics related to my research or professional interests.
+I'm happy to hear from anyone interested in research collaborations, questions about my work, or discussions on related topics.
+Feel free to explore my [research publications](/research) before reaching out to get a sense of my current work and interests.
+To help me respond effectively, it's useful if messages are brief and focused on topics related to my research or professional interests.
 I try to reply within a week, though it may take a little longer at busy times.

 ## Email